Both Co-Principals, Claire and Mark, act as Personal Tutors, supported by other tutors from Arts/Humanities and Maths/Sciences.

 Where necessary, we coach students in interview technique and arrange mock interviews.
 The student is encouraged to show their knowledge, personality, enthusiasm and understanding.

 Entry to Medicine is highly competitive, despite the fact there are 32 medical schools at UK universities.
-You ideally need AAA grades at A level + 4 good AS passes.
+You ideally need AAA grades or higher at A level.
 Over half of candidates are disappointed and it is therefore crucial we give our students solid support to be in the successful 50%.

 You may rest assured that our students can be confident of having the best chance to succeed in their applications.